Skip to main content

 student_visibility: if_applied

-How this renders in the hand‑grader
+How This Renders in the Hand-Grader

 • Global checks appear as radio buttons (when max_checks_per_submission = 1) or checkboxes (otherwise).